anandshivam44/DevOpsAutomation/LinuxCommands.md

 ```
 ___
 ###### What is dev/null?
-To understand easy, assume `dev/null` is a Black Hole.
-You can direct output of any commant is scripts to dev/null but it will not be saved anywhere and will not occupy any disk space.
+To understand easily, assume `dev/null` is a Black Hole.
+You can direct the output of any command in scripts to dev/null but it will not be saved anywhere and will not occupy any disk space.
-Use case: If you direct the output of a script to a file then the error message wil be output to a file and your terminal will not show any error.
-So in our case `dev/null` as a file.
-A file that doesn't saves anything & doesn't occupies space, direct all spam and noise to this file.
+Use case: If you direct the output of a script to a file then the error message will be output to a file and your terminal will not show any error.
+So in our case `dev/null` is a file.
+A file that doesn't save anything & doesn't occupies space directs all spam and noise to this file.

 ___
 #### what is 2>&1
-We use `2>&1` in the end of bash or shell commands/scripts to redirect the stderr to stdout.
+We use `2>&1` at the end of bash or shell commands/scripts to redirect the stderr to stdout.
 Descriptor 1 stands for standard output and descriptor 2 stands for standard output.
-It is used to supress error by showing it in output and avoid breaking of our script.
+It is used to suppress errors by showing it in output and avoiding breaking our script.
 ```bash
 cp abcd.txt ./not-a-folder 2>&1
 ```
-Below the difference between both the return value is that the first one is an error while the second value is an output
+The difference between the return value is that the first one is an error while the second value is an output
 ![2_1](images/2_1.png)

 ___
 #### ifconfig
-Full form of ifconfig is Interface Configuration.
+The full form of ifconfig is Interface Configuration.
-It is used to get and change the network configuaration of the system.
+It is used to get and change the network configuration of the system.
-In the below we can see that our internal ip of the system is 172.31.84.251
+In the below, we can see that our internal IP of the system is 172.31.84.251
 ```bash
 sudo apt install net-tools
 ipconfig